sorgpro/FeatureManagement.ImplementationSwitchExtensions/README.md

 ## Description

-FeatureManagement.ImplementationSwitchExtensions contains [DI](https://docs.microsoft.com/ru-ru/dotnet/core/extensions/dependency-injection) extension methods for swithing interface implimentations.
+`FeatureManagement.ImplementationSwitchExtensions` contains [DI](https://docs.microsoft.com/en-us/dotnet/core/extensions/dependency-injection) extension methods for swithing interface implimentations.

 The [Microsoft.FeatureManagement](https://www.nuget.org/packages/Microsoft.FeatureManagement/) package is used to manag feature toggles.
-The official documentation [is here](https://docs.microsoft.com/ru-ru/azure/azure-app-configuration/use-feature-flags-dotnet-core?tabs=core5x).
+The official documentation [is here](https://docs.microsoft.com/en-us/azure/azure-app-configuration/use-feature-flags-dotnet-core?tabs=core5x).
 In [this article series](https://andrewlock.net/series/adding-feature-flags-to-an-asp-net-core-app/) you can get acquainted with examples how to set up and use the switches.

 This document is also available in [Russian](README-ru.md).

-## The NuGet FeatureManagement.ImplementationSwitchExtensions package methods prototypes
+## The FeatureManagement.ImplementationSwitchExtensions NuGet package methods prototypes

 There are only three methods of expansion: